 Additionally, the firm has customers from the private sector, military and non-governmental entities to launch cargo into space.
 As the company makes its money from launch services, SpaceX is firmly focused on developing technology for future space exploration.

-Musk made his fortune in life very early: by age 30, in 2002, he had accumulated a reported $300 million and was looking for his next big venture.
+Musk made his fortune very early in life: by age 30, in 2002, he had accumulated a reported $300 million and was looking for his next big venture.

 According to the New York Times, his money came from the sale of two companies: Zip2, which was bought for $307 million in 1999, and PayPal, which eBay purchased for $1.5 billion in 2002.

-Initially, Musk had the idea of sending a greenhouse to the Red Planet — dubbed the "Mars Oasis" — that was supposed to drum up public interest in exploration while also serving as a science base.
+Initially, Musk had the idea of sending a greenhouse to the Red Planet, dubbed the "Mars Oasis."
+It was supposed to drum up public interest in exploration while also serving as a science base.
 The cost ended up being too high, so instead he decided to start a launching company: SpaceX.

 Musk spent a third of his reported fortune — $100 million — to get SpaceX going.
-A decade ago, there was a certain amount of skepticism that he would ever be successful, and this persisted into SpaceX's first years.
+At the time, there was a certain amount of skepticism that he would ever be successful, and this persisted into SpaceX's first years.